Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Background and Related Work

-Time Series Forecasting in practice is often focused on business/finance applications and utilizes relatively simple but reliable statistical methods \cite{box2015time} \cite{taylor2018forecasting}.
-Analogous to the trend in areas like computer vision and NLP, hand-crafted approaches have begun to be replaced by deep learning techniques \cite{smyl2020hybrid}.
-This is particularly true in multivariate forecasting, where the relationships between multiple time series challenge traditional models' ability to scale \cite{lim2021time} \cite{benidis2020neural}.
 Deep learning approaches to TSF are generally based on a seq2seq framework in which a \textit{context window} of the $c$ most recent timesteps is mapped to a \textit{target window} of predictions for a time horizon of $h$ steps into the future.
-More formally: given a sequence of time inputs $(x_{T-c}, \dots, x_{T})$ and variable(s) $(\mathbf{y}_{T-c}, \dots, \mathbf{y}_{T})$ up to time $T$, we output another sequence of variable values $(\mathbf{\hat{y}}_{T+1}, \dots, \mathbf{\hat{y}}_{T+h})$ corresponding to our predictions at future timesteps $(x_{T+1}, \dots, x_{T+h})$.
+Let $x_t$ be a vector of timestamp values (the day, month, year, etc.) at time $t$ and $y_t$ be a vector of variable values at time $t$.
+Given a context sequence of time inputs $(x_{T-c}, \dots, x_{T})$ and variables $(y_{T-c}, \dots, y_{T})$ up to time $T$, we output another sequence of variable values $(\hat{y}_{T+1}, \dots, \hat{y}_{T+h})$ corresponding to our predictions at future timesteps $(x_{T+1}, \dots, x_{T+h})$.